-This afternoon (September 27), the Department of Construction of Dong Nai province said that it had sent a document to relevant authorities requesting to temporarily suspend construction of the riverside road project, the section passing through the 100-year-old villa of Mr. Vo Ha Thanh.
+This afternoon (September 27), the Department of Construction of Dong Nai province said that it had sent a document to relevant authorities requesting to temporarily stop construction of the riverside road project, the section passing through the 100-year-old villa of Mr. Vo Ha Thanh.

-W-10 year old house in Dong Nai4.jpg
+W-10 year old villa in Dong Nai4.jpg

 Specifically, the Department requested the Project Management Board and Bien Hoa City People's Committee to direct relevant units to temporarily suspend construction on the section passing through the ancient villa area, while maintaining the current status and fencing in this area.

-W-10 year old house in Dong Nai1.jpg
+W-10 year old villa in Dong Nai1.jpg

 The Department of Construction is proposing four options for preserving an ancient villa in Dong Nai.
 Photo: Hoang Anh